IPorth/TMLflow/README.md

 The workflow uses different environments.
 It is recommended to create the environments before starting the workflow.
 `snakemake --use-conda --conda-create-envs-only --cores {NumberOfCores}`

+Somatic Panel of Normals (PoN)
+Please note that once the PoN is created it will not be automaticatlly updated when you add normal samples to the samples.tsv.
+To include new samples into the PoN, you have to delete the PoN and  the genomicsDB directory and restart the workflow.
+Path to PoN: `output_directory/normals/PoN_single.vcf.gz`
+Path to genomicsDB: `output_directory/pon_db_single`